joelweinberger/personal-website/README.md

   `PrivateKey` and `FullChain` whose values are the path to the private key and the path to the full cert chain.
 Usually these will go in ./cert, which is already in the .gitignore file.
+* Finally, run `go get` to get all remote packages for the Go build.

 To build and run:
 * Run `go install`.